Skip to content

 The rule: organic stuff is Python.
 Once it hardens, it rusts.

-Every service in Sanctum starts its life as a Python script because Python is what you write while you’re still discovering what the service is.
-The curfew engine didn’t know it needed credits, or homework mode, or guest approvals, or a weekly digest, until the first time somebody’s kid found a loophole.
-Each of those features was a hot-fix-turned-design-decision, and doing that iteration in Rust — where every schema change costs an hour of borrow-checker yoga — would have meant shipping less, slower, and with fewer features your family actually needed.
+Every service in Sanctum starts as a Python script, because Python is what you write while you’re still discovering what the service is.
+The curfew engine didn’t know it needed credits, or homework mode, or guest approvals, until the first time somebody’s kid found a loophole.
+Iterating that in Rust — where every schema change costs an hour of borrow-checker yoga — would have meant shipping less, slower, with fewer features your family actually needed.

-But once a service has stopped discovering what it is, the game changes.
-Now the cost function flips: the rewards of Python (fast iteration) are irrelevant because nothing is iterating, and the costs of Python (no compile-time guarantees, requirements.txt drift, 400 MB of .venv, process that silently OOMs at 3 AM) are paid every single day.
-That’s the moment to port it to Rust, where the single-binary deploy, the compile-time catches, and the launchd-friendly lifecycle pay off forever afterward.
+Once a service stops discovering what it is, the cost function flips.
+The reward of Python (fast iteration) is moot because nothing is iterating, and the costs (no compile-time guarantees, requirements.txt drift, 400 MB of .venv, a process that silently OOMs at 3 AM) are paid every day.
+That’s the moment to port to Rust, where the single-binary deploy and launchd-friendly lifecycle pay off forever afterward.

 This page is the doctrine for that transition, plus the tool that tells us which service is where.